 A. The stock issuable under the Plan shall be shares of authorized but unissued or reacquired Class A Common Stock, including shares repurchased by the Corporation on the open market.
-The maximum number of shares of Class A Common Stock reserved for issuance over the term of the Plan shall not exceed 1,330,000 shares,/1/ subject to certain changes in the Corporation's capital structure.
+The maximum number of shares of Class A Common Stock reserved for issuance over the term of the Plan shall not exceed 1,805,000 shares,/1/ including an increase of 475,000 shares of Class A Common Stock which was authorized by the Board in July 2001, which is subject to stockholder approval at the 2001 Annual Meeting.

-1 On September 30, 1999 the stockholders approved an increase in the number of shares from 530,000 to 930,000.
-On September 8, 2000 the stockholders approved an additional increase of 400,000 shares to 1,330,000 shares.
+1 On September 30, 1999, the stockholders approved an increase in the number of shares from 530,000 to 930,000.
+On September 8, 2000, the stockholders approved an additional increase of 400,000 shares to 1,330,000 shares.

-B. No one person participating in the Plan may receive options, separately exercisable stock appreciation rights and direct stock issuances for more than $\frac{1}{2}$

-80,000 shares of Class A Common Stock in the aggregate per calendar year, beginning with the 1997 calendar year.
+B. No one person participating in the Plan may receive options, separately exercisable stock appreciation rights and direct stock issuances for more than 80,000 shares of Class A Common Stock in the aggregate per calendar year, beginning with the 1997 calendar year.